SERVICE-DECLARATION-PROTOCOL

 Active

 The Active action enables marking the provider as actively providing a service.
-It requires sending a valid ActiveMessage, which is relayed to the service-specific node activity logic.
+It requires sending a valid ActiveMessage (as defined in Active Message ), which is relayed to the service-specific node activity logic (as indicated by the service type in Common SDP Structures).

 The SDP active action logic is:

-1. A node sends an ActiveMessage transaction.
+1. A node sends a ActiveMessage transaction.

-2. The ActiveMessage is verified by the SDP logic:
+2. The ActiveMessage is verified by the SDP logic.

-1. The declaration_id returns an existing DeclarationInfo.
+3. The declaration_id returns an existing DeclarationInfo.

-2. The transaction containing ActiveMessage is signed by the zk_id.
+4. The transaction containing ActiveMessage is signed by the zk_id.

-3. The withdrawn from the DeclarationInfo is set to zero.
+5. The withdrawn from the DeclarationInfo is set to zero.

-4. The nonce increases monotonically.
+6. The nonce increases monotonically.

-3. If any of these conditions fail, discard the message and stop processing.
+7. If any of these conditions fail, discard the message and stop processing.

-4. The message is processed by the service-specific activity logic alongside the active value indicating the period since the last active message was sent.
+8. The message is processed by the service-specific activity logic alongside the active value indicating the period since the last active message was sent.
 The active value comes from the DeclarationInfo.

-5. If the service-specific activity logic approves the node active message, then the active field of the DeclarationInfo is set to the current block height.
+9. If the service-specific activity logic approves the node active message, then the active field of the DeclarationInfo is set to the current block height.

 Withdraw

-The Withdraw action enables withdrawal of a service declaration.
-It requires sending a valid WithdrawMessage.
-The withdrawal cannot happen before the end of the locking period, defined as the number of blocks counted since created.
+The withdraw action enables a withdrawal of a service declaration.
+It requires sending a valid WithdrawMessage (as defined in Withdraw Message).
+The withdrawal cannot happen before the end of the locking period, which is defined as the number of blocks counted since created.
 This lock period is stored as lock_period in the Service Parameters.

 The logic of the withdraw action is: